| Title: | Phylogenetic Flow Objects for Easy Manipulation and Modelling of Data on Phylogenetic Trees and Graphs |

 The value to scale the sums to.
 Default is 1. |

-a scaled pfc
+a scaled pfc object

-, which represents summed
+pfc, which represents summed

 branch length from each node to the terminal node along each flow.

-When used in modelling traits, a second order pfc
+When used in modelling traits, a second order pfc implies that

 rates of evolution of the trait are themselves evolving according to

-Brownian motion.Calculate a 'second order' pfc
+Brownian motion.Calculate a 'second order' pfc, which represents summed

 branch length from each node to the terminal node along each flow.

-When used in modelling traits, a second order pfc
+When used in modelling traits, a second order pfc implies that

 rates of evolution of the trait are themselves evolving according to